No alternative to F-35 fighter jet, US, Canada say

 "But we also have to look to areas where we have to continue to invest for the future.
 And the F-35 is one of those areas, where we are going to continue to invest for the future," Panetta said.

 If a 12-member congressional "super committee" fails, automatic, across-the-board cuts would kick in.
-Those would force the Pentagon to slash another $600 billion over the next decade, something that Panetta warned in a letter to Congress this week could affect the F-35 program this week.
+Those would force the Pentagon to slash another $600 billion over the next decade, something that Panetta has warned could affect the F-35 program in a letter to Congress released earlier this week.

 "This is the fighter plane for the future.
 And in some ways we really have no alternative," Panetta told reporters in Halifax.